nitred/quick_debug/README.md

 Supported on Python2 and Python3.

 **WARNING-1**: Do not use this module if you are already using the `logging` module for other critical logging purposes since it may intefere with it.
 This is currently a solution only meant for simple yet frustrating use cases.
-If you are using the `logging` module, please change the code as you please to integrate it into your work.
+If you are using the `logging` module, change the code as you please to integrate it into your work.

 **WARNING-2**: You will no longer be able to pass an argument named `debug` to your functions since this module will recognize that argument for itself and remove it from the arguments.